-6. Data Processing Agreement
+6. Data Processing Agreements

 Access Intelligence will not undertake any personal data processing activities that are not described within the Client’s documented instructions.
 To this end, Access Intelligence has incorporated documented instructions pertinent to our platform and delivery of services in our Terms and Conditions to aid in uniformity of processing; in contrast to holding thousands of separate (and disparate) documented instructions, we can ensure a consistent experience for clients and reduce any risk of error.